loekd/AzureContainerInstances/README.md

 # AzureContainerInstances

-Demo for Azure Container Instances with multiple containers cooperating
+Demo for Azure Container Instances with multiple containers cooperating.

-## Web Server `JobGenerator`
-ASP.NET MVC Web API project that enqueues work.

-## Job Processing `JobProcessing`
-.NET Console project that dequeues work and 'processes' it.

-## Web Server `Logging`
-ASP.NET MVC Web API project collects logging information.
+** At this time, it's not possible to run multiple Windows containers in one group. **.
+Hopefully it will be, in the future.

+While we wait, please go to [AzureContainerInstancesLinux](https://github.com/loekd/AzureContainerInstancesLinux) to see how it works on Linux.